rbuckton/proposal-enum/README.md

 Aside from the `enum` declaration itself, there is no other proposed API.

-An `enum` declaration will have an `@@iterator` method that can be used to iterate over the key/value pairs of the enum's members.
+An `enum` declaration will have a `Symbol.iterator` method that can be used to iterate over the key/value pairs of the enum's members.

 # Desugaring